Región de Murcia International Airport: Development

 Tourism to the Murcia region has grown steadily for several decades, becoming popular as a less expensive alternative to established holiday areas such as the Costa del Sol.
 Expansion of the airport serving the area, Murcia–San Javier Airport, was becoming impractical due to its primary function as a military airfield and component of the Academia General del Aire, the officer training school of the Spanish Air Force.

 In 2002 the company Aeromur (Aeropuertos de la Región de Murcia) was formed as a vehicle for investment, finance and promotion of a new regional airport.
-In 2006 the government put construction and operation of the airport out to tender.
-The Aeromur consortium, now including construction firm Sacyr, won the tender for a term of 40 years and announced it would invest 550 million Euros in the project.
+In 2006, the regional government put construction and operation of the airport out to tender.
+The Aeromur consortium, now including construction firm Sacyr, won the tender for a term of 40 years and announced it would invest 550 million euros in the project.

 Construction work began in July 2008, with the opening of the airport planned for 2010.
 In 2009 building stopped as Sacyr had run out of money.
-As banks were not willing to loan the funds to Sacyr, the regional government stepped in and guaranteed 200 million Euros of credit.
+As banks were not willing to loan the funds to Sacyr, the regional government stepped in and guaranteed 200 million euros of credit.
 The airport was completed in 2012, but did not become operational until 2019, after years of contractual wrangling between the regional government, Aeromur and Sacyr.
 Before opening, the concession for operating the airport was withdrawn from Aeromur and awarded to Aena.

 The airport was officially opened on 15 January 2019 by the King of Spain as Aeropuerto Internacional de la Región de Murcia – Juan de la Cierva, named after the Spanish aeronautical pioneer who invented the autogyro.
 The first flight to arrive at the airport was Ryanair flight FR1824 from East Midlands Airport.

+Criticism

+The airport has faced considerable controversy and criticism due to significant cost overruns and unmet expectations.
+The Regional Assembly of Murcia approved a commission in 2024 to investigate the “failed settlement for damages” in the airport’s construction and operation.
+Key criticisms include the closure of the nearby San Javier Airport—previously serving over 2 million passengers in 2007—in favor of Corvera Airport, which only surpassed 800,000 passengers in 2023.
+Despite earlier promises that the new infrastructure would cost "not a single euro" to the citizens of Murcia, the airport has allegedly incurred costs exceeding 300 million euros as of 2024.
+Additionally, initial projections that the airport would support 16 flights per hour and create 20,000 jobs have not materialized, as current operations and employment figures fall far below these targets.

+Despite its low utilization, Corvera Airport has faced significant issues with flight punctuality, making it the least punctual airport in Spain, with only 64.5% of flights departing on time.
+This has added to the ongoing concerns about its efficiency and viability as a regional transport hub.